Spottyfriend/Genesys/New_Crobuzon_Genesys.md

 The practicioners of that combination of science and fairytale magic we call 'thaumaturgy' are the city's thaumaturges.
 Beyond the simple hexes of the first-year university student or the amateur street-performer, a thaumaturge is a trained professional in their craft.
 Thaumaturges can be found all across New Crobuzon, and indeed Bas-Lag (though their magics become less and less recognisable the further afield one goes).
 Probably the most well-known gathering of thaumaturges in New Croubzon though is in the city's Scientific Quarter - Brock Marsh.
 There, badgers, familiars by tradition, waddle between warehouses and shopfronts, ferrying chymical-thaumaturgic compounds from scientist to thaumaturge and back.
 When a thaumaturgic errand needs doing, a citizen will more often than not make for Brock Marsh, and they will, more often than not, find what they need.
 Despite its relatively day-to-day usage and the prevalance of its practicioners, thaumaturgy is a powerful tool.
 The state therefore has keen interest in it, and you will find many thaumaturges in labs and workshops in the warren of Parliament, as well as in the militia, who employ thaumaturgic abilities for offensive as well as surveillance purposes.

 There are a huge variety of thaumaturges, but most are specialised, generally as part of their occupation.
-They are biothaumaturges, karcists, or golemists.
-Whilst some will possess knowledge of other styles and traditions, and of theories of thaumaturgy more generally, few will master multiple disciplines.
+They are biothaumaturges, karcists, golemists etc. Whilst some will possess knowledge of other styles and traditions, and of theories of thaumaturgy more generally, very few will master multiple disciplines.
+For a description of the various disciplines of thaumaturgy, see the (thaumaturgy)[thaumaturgy] section within the setting chapter of this guide.

 The Thaumaturge counts the following skills as career skills: Coordination, Discipline, Leadership, Perception, Knowledge (Science), Skullduggery, Vigilance and *one* of the three thaumaturgic skills.
 Before spending experience during character creation, a Thaumaturge may choose four of their career skills and gain one rank in each of them.